 - Louder than my usual hair dryer

 - Pulling on wet hair could possibly damage hair.
-Drying hair at the roots with a regular blowdryer could help.
+Drying hair at the roots with a regular blowdryer helps to minimize any damage.

-My 7-year old daughter’s wavy hair dried and straightened in under 7 minutes!
+My daughter’s wavy hair dried and straightened in under 7 minutes!

 After creating the video below, I went to a new hair salon to get my much-needed color done.
 For the first time ever, I walked in with a better blowout than I left the salon.
 I could not get over how good my hair looked.